JingyuanDainmsu/datafun-07-ml/README.md

 - `datafun-07-ml`: Project repository
 - `README.md`: Provides an overview of the project, as well as instructions for setting up and executing the environment.
 - `requirements.txt`: Lists all packages required for the project.
-- `examples` files: Contains all associated textbook materials to perform project
 - `jingyuan_ml.ipynb`: Jupyter Notebook file

 ## Environment Setup